Đorđe Andrejević Kun: World War II in Yugoslavia

 The German police discovered one of Kun's forged documents, which contained a two-part stamp.
 Sympathizers of the Partisan movement working for the Belgrade police, managed to hand over a copy of the German report to the KPJ leadership.
 During the summer of 1941, Kun had a meeting in Belgrade with KPJ General Secretary Josip Broz Tito, whom he supplied with forged documents, but whose identity he did not know at the time.
 At the end of May, the construction of the house continued.
 In order to disguise the entrance to this room, Milhajlo Ratković made a closet in his workshop from which the hidden area could be entered.
-The illegal printing house of the KPJ Central Committee in Belgrade began operating in August of 1941.
+The illegal printing house of the KPJ Central Committee in Belgrade began operating in August 1941.
 Many publications printed in it were decorated with Kun's woodcuts.
 He also made letterheads for the newspapers Glas, Proleter and the Bulletin of the Supreme Headquarters.

 Since the beginning of the occupation, Kun lived in his cousin's apartment in Hadži Milentijeva Street, but due to the accidents that happened in the immediate vicinity in early August 1941, he had to change his place of residence.
 After leaving Nejmar, he moved to Topčidersko brdo, where he lived until 1942, when he came to a house on Banjički Venac, which housed an illegal printing press.
 After that, he lived for a certain time in the immediate vicinity in a house in Činovnička Kolonija, in the basement of which, immediately after his arrival, he made a secret shelter.
 The legal tenants in the house were the mother and sister of the Spanish volunteer VIajko Begović, while the illegal tenants, besides Kun, were Svetozar Vukmanović and Ivan Ribar.
 Later, he returned to the house on Banjički venac, where he stayed until leaving Belgrade.